Potential Regiment Officers course: Assault Course

 The candidates traverse the RAF Regiment assault course as an initial introduction, and are invited to try the obstacles individually.
 After the candidates are familiar with the course, they are ordered the run the course, which begins and ends with a 100-metre sprint around evenly spaced barrels.
-The course is timed and every obstacle must be completed to pass.
 Some candidates have difficulty getting over the nine-foot wall; to avoid this problem it is important that candidates practice over-grip pull ups.
-The course must be completed within around 5 minutes for the candidate to be successful.
+The assault course is not a pass/fail, however feedback will be provided to the assessing staff by the PTI's conducting the course regarding PROC candidates physical and leadership abilities.